UML-Cyber-Security/CCDC_Web_Security_Event/Task-Documents/Task2-Proxy/Task2-Walkthrough.md

 ## Restarting the docker container
-After you updated the file and saved it, you can now restart the `CONFIRM THE NGINX CONTAINER NAME` container with the following command: `docker restart CONFIRM THE NGINX CONTAINER NAME`.
+After you updated the file and saved it, you can now restart the `proxy` container with the following command: `docker restart proxy`.
 This will make the proxy take the effects of the updates that you just made and there will now be route to the web container.

 ## Confirmation
 You can confirm this in two ways.
 1. Look at the scoreboard to see if your check is green.
 2. You can use a web browser to navigate to your proxy's IP address.
-So for example, let's assume your proxy machine's IP address is 192.168.0.219.
+So for example, let's assume your proxy machine's IP address is 192.168.0.219 and the port we want to have this accessible is 9000.
 You can navigate (within a web browser) to http://192.168.0.219:9000.
 This will be sent to the proxy since it's listening on that port and the proxy pass directive will then forward this request to the web server container using its hostname.

 You will have the following output:

 ![](Images/Proxy-Complete-Webpage.PNG)

+Your website should be available now through http://teamX.umlcyber.club; where X is your team number.

 Congratulations, you now have a route from the outside world to the website via a proxy that you set up!